CBD Information Guide

 If you want to give your pet CBD, there are a variety of options as well!
 CBD can come in sprays and oils to be put on their food or directly into their mouths in tasty (to them!) flavors like bacon and tuna.
 Tasty CBD-infused treats are also available.
 Pets can also benefit from topical CBD balms for skin problems or gel that can be applied in the ear for quick absorption into their veins.

-There is no official recommended dose for CBD.
+There is no official recommended serving size for CBD.
 The information on this page is intended to serve as a good starting point only and should not be considered medical advice.

-The optimal amount and frequency of doses of CBD can vary from person to person.
-In fact, the variables on finding a universally prescribed dosage of CBD are almost infinite – weight, diet, metabolism, genetics, environment, and more all affect the perfect dosage for you.
+The optimal amount and frequency of servings of CBD can vary from person to person.
+In fact, the variables on finding a universally prescribed serving size of CBD are almost infinite — weight, diet, metabolism, genetics, environment, and more all affect the perfect serving for you.
 Even the time that you take CBD can affect how it makes you feel.

 If you don’t immediately get the results you expect from CBD, don’t worry.
-Making some small adjustments might be all it takes to find the perfect CBD dosage for you.
-Start with the lowest possible dose.
-Some conditions benefit from low dosage, some benefit from high dosage, and some benefit the most from somewhere in the middle.
-Slowly working your way up is the best way to find the proper dosage for you.
+Making some small adjustments might be all it takes to find the perfect CBD serving size for you.
+Start with the lowest possible serving.
+Some conditions benefit from small amounts, some benefit from larger ones, and some benefit the most from somewhere in the middle.
+Slowly working your way up is the best way to find the proper amount for you.

-If you feel you can benefit from a higher dose of CBD, research suggests increasing your dosage every 3-4 weeks to fully process how your current dosage is affecting you.
+If you feel you can benefit from a higher serving size of CBD, research suggests increasing the amount every 3–4 weeks to fully process how your current serving size is affecting you.

-We also recommend keeping notes on how your CBD dosage affects you – this practice will help you remember accurately which dosage helped you feel your best.
+We also recommend keeping notes on how your CBD serving size affects you — this practice will help you remember accurately which amount helped you feel your best.